 Think Like an Advertiser

 Stock photography is usually used in advertising.
 It means advertisers may want some space on the side of the image subject to add texts or logos.
 They might also be unhappy if there was another brand name shown in the shot.
 Review your photo, consider how the photo might be used, and tailor what is in front of your camera to satisfy that specific need.

 Take a Few Different Shots

 Take a similar photo from several different angles and with several variations.
 A promoter could really love an image you captured of an elderly man reading the newspaper but actually wants the focal point to be on the coffee mug beside him instead of the paper itself.
 If you have a scene with many different elements to it, try taking as many photos as you can.
 The more variation you could get, the better.

 A lot of stock photography websites and libraries would apply their copyright protection to your photographs, but make it a point to always confirm this before submitting or uploading your photos.
-If the rules and regulations aren’t clear, you could add a watermark using Watermarquee to make sure your photos aren’t saved and used without attribution.
+If the rules and regulations aren’t clear, you could add a watermark using Watermarquee to make sure your photos are not copied and used without attribution.